702-660-7000

 Over the last decade the sale of Indexed Universal Life has quintupled.
 But many say these types of policies are being sold using dishonest measures.
 According to Birny Birnbaum, director of the nonprofit Center for Economic Justice, “false promises and deceptive marketing” are commonly used and it would be best to “stay away from them.”

 Another factor with indexed universal life is the fees associated with premiums paid.
 According to Steven Roth, president of Wealth Management International (an insurance analyst and litigation consultant) these fees can be upwards of 8% on premiums and cash values of the policy.
-When market condition are less than desirable these fees can drain your policy dry of cash values and even cause it to lapse if you can’t fork over more money in premiums to keep the policy afloat.
+When market conditions are less than desirable these fees can drain your policy dry of cash values and even cause it to lapse if you can’t fork over more money in premiums to keep the policy afloat.
 This occurred with many index universal policy owners during the COVID-19 downturn.
-Even though the investment loss was zero, the fees caused losses of several percentage points in the accumulated cash value of many policy holders.
+Even though the investment loss was zero, the fees caused losses of several percentage points in the accumulated cash value of many policyholders.